 I am the President of the Zagreb Festival Orchestra in Zagreb HR

-I compose, perform, and record with Dreadnaught and others
+I compose, perform, and record music by myself, with Dreadnaught, and others

 From time to time I write a bit about making music, travel, the places I work, and the place I live

 And I am proud to serve on the Board of Trustees of The Music Hall and the Advisory Board of the Portsmouth Symphony Orchestra, both based in Portsmouth NH

 Bob Lord is a producer, composer, bassist and CEO of PARMA Recordings, the New Hampshire-based audio production house and parent company of the Navona, Ravello, Big Round, MMC, Capstone, and Ansonica Records label imprints.
 He was named one of Musical America’s “30 Professionals of the Year: Key Influencers” in 2015.

 Formed in 2008 to present contemporary classical, jazz, and experimental music, PARMA features work by artists such as GRAMMY Award winner Richard Stoltzman, Pulitzer Prize winners Yehudi Wyner and Lewis Spratlan, and Emmy Award winner Bruce Babcock among others.
 PARMA’s music can be heard in products and projects from ABC, CBS, Microsoft, C-SPAN, HBO, Nintendo, Showtime, PBS, and more.